neurosnap/starfx/docs/posts/selectors.md

 ---
 title: Selectors
-Description: Deriving data with selectors
+description: Deriving data with selectors
 ---

 In a typical web app, the logic for deriving data is usually written as